Dock

-A dock (from Dutch dok) is the area of water between or next to one or a group of human-made structures that are involved in the handling of boats or ships (usually on or near a shore) or such structures themselves.
+The word dock (from Dutch dok) in American English refers to one or a group of human-made structures that are involved in the handling of boats or ships (usually on or near a shore).
+In British English, the term is not used the same way as in American English; it is used to mean the area of water that is next to or around a wharf or quay.
 The exact meaning varies among different variants of the English language.

 "Dock" may also refer to a dockyard (also known as a shipyard) where the loading, unloading, building, or repairing of ships occurs.